4.1 The conference of difference

 Self-referential stability: The CoD applies to itself.
 This section is itself a conference of difference—bearing together the evidence from disparate domains into a unified synthesis.
 The invariants identified here (reciprocity between thesis and evidence, compression of case studies into patterns, co-petition among competing interpretations, limogenesis that bound the inquiry, nesting of arguments within the larger thesis) are not merely about the CoD; they instantiate it.

-Implications for the Remainder of the Thesis
+Implications for the remainder of the thesis

 Establishing the CoD as a universal constant is not an end in itself but a foundation for what follows.
 If the CoD is indeed the process primitive of existence, then: